Cervical spine — basic anatomy and treatment for neck pain

 - Hands (C8)

 Neck pain can arise if the cervical spine is injured in an accident or damaged by normal wear and tear.
-If a nerve root within the upper spine has become compressed or irritated by a condition such as spinal stenosis, a patient might experience pain, tingling, numbness, or weakness in the area that receives sensory impulses from the effected nerve.
-Most of the time, these symptoms can be managed using conservative treatments such as pain medication, exercise, and physical therapy.
+If a nerve root or the spinal within the upper spine has become compressed or irritated by a condition such as spinal stenosis, a patient may experience pain, tingling, numbness or weakness in the area that receives sensory information from the affected nerve.